 THE REY UMALI FUND FOR MULTIPLE SYSTEM ATROPHY

-The Rey Umali Fund (Silver) is named for 57-year old Rey Umali who has MSA.
+The Rey Umali Fund (Silver) is named for 57-year old Rey Umali who had MSA.
 Rey was born in the Philippines in 1960.
 After his family moved to the United States, he grew up in Saint Louis, Missouri.
 He attended Truman State University, studying graphic design and marketing.
 Umali worked in the graphic arts field for more than thirty years.
-He has received numerous awards including the American Graphic Design Award, the Arrow Award, the Quill Award and the Printing Industries of America Award.
+He received numerous awards including the American Graphic Design Award, the Arrow Award, the Quill Award and the Printing Industries of America Award.
 While pursuing a Master’s in Fine Arts at Fontbonne University, Rey was diagnosed with Multiple System Atrophy.
-Since then, Rey has decided to dedicate all his energies to raising money to support those affected by MSA!
-Despite the challenge of living with a progressive and fatal disease, Rey spends 8-9 hours a day in the studio painting.
-He has painted over 100 pieces – from large colorful abstracts to smaller more detailed ones.
-Rey’s guiding motto now is: “If there’s a will, there’s a way.”
-Thankfully, there is no sign that Rey’s will to paint for MSA will stop anytime soon.
+At that point, Rey decided to dedicate all his energies to raising money to support those affected by MSA!
+Despite the challenge of living with a progressive and fatal disease, Rey spent 8-9 hours a day in the studio painting.
+He painted over 100 pieces – from large colorful abstracts to smaller more detailed ones.
+Rey’s guiding motto now was: “If there’s a will, there’s a way.”
 For more information on Rey and his art, please visit his art page: Painting with MSA.
 And if you are interested in acquiring a piece by Rey, please email us: director@MSAcanada.ca

 THE CHARLENE SOLEAU MSA PATIENT ADVOCACY FUND